Mold Warning Signs and Damage

-If you suspect a mold problem, the earlier an investigation takes place the better the possibility you can reduce or prevent widespread damages.
+If you suspect a mold problem, the earlier an investigation takes place, the better.
+Early detection increases the possibility that you can reduce or prevent widespread damages.
 There are a variety of physical warning signs that should lead you to investigate a home or commercial building for possible mold infestation.
 These include:

 - Visible mold growth

-- Discoloration or water stains on internally facing walls or ceilings
+- Discoloration or water stains on internally facing walls or ceiling tiles

 - Areas of standing water or condensation on floors, walls, or window sills

 Property owners, including homeowners and landlords, can take measures to prevent mold issues.
 Remember that mold grows in areas with moisture.
 Therefore, proper air conditioning and ventilation can be great for mold remediation.
 Products like bleach and detergent can also be used for cleanup in some circumstances.

 Health Problems Caused by Some Types of Mold